 Warm dark shell

-In the majority of U.S. jurisdictions, they are treated as mission‑critical facilities subject to comprehensive mechanical and electrical inspections.
+In many U.S. jurisdictions, they are treated as mission‑critical facilities subject to comprehensive mechanical and electrical inspections.
 Loudoun County requires full sign‑off before UPS energization or generator load testing, California mandates environmental review and air‑quality permitting for generator installation, Oregon requires demonstration of energy‑efficiency compliance before mechanical systems can be energized, and Texas often requires separate permits for generator fuel systems and battery energy storage systems.

 Internationally, Singapore requires warm dark shells to meet minimum efficiency and resiliency standards before they are recognized as data centers, Ireland requires grid‑capacity approval from EirGrid prior to energization, and Japan mandates seismic compliance certification for all mechanical and electrical systems.
 In these jurisdictions, it is acceptable to energize mechanical and electrical systems, conduct generator testing with appropriate permits, and begin commissioning activities, but full IT load and commercial operation remain prohibited until final approvals are granted.